pypa/packaging.python.org/source/guides/making-a-pypi-friendly-readme.rst

 You can check your README for markup errors before uploading as follows:

 1. Install the latest version of `twine <https://github.com/pypa/twine>`_;
-   version 1.12.0 or higher is required
+   version 1.12.0 or higher is required:

    .. tab:: Unix/macOS